-- If you have concerns about a child's welfare - It may be that you might have concerns about a child's well-being.
+If you have concerns about a child's welfare

+- It may be that you might have concerns about a child's well-being.
 But they have not actually said anything to you.
 If such a situation arises, you should speak to the Designated Safeguarding lead. - Abuse or neglect can have damaging effect on a child's health, educational attainment and emotional well-being.
 If you have worked with a group of children over many weeks, you may see changes in behaviour.
 Such changes may not necessarily indicate that a child is suffering abuse or neglect.
-In some cases those changes may be the symptoms of a hidden disability or undiagnosed medical condition, and the need to distinguish those cases reinforces the need for a careful and thorough assessment of the child and his/her needs when concerns are passed on. - It is important you do not feel afraid about passing on their concerns.
+In some cases, those changes may be the symptoms of a hidden disability or undiagnosed medical condition, and the need to distinguish those cases reinforces the need for a careful and thorough assessment of the child and his/her needs when concerns are passed on. - It is important you do not feel afraid about passing on their concerns.
 The information may be a small piece in a bigger jigsaw and help to get a better understanding of a child's predicament.
-Any concerns, however seemingly trivial, should be passed on to the Designated Safeguarding lead. - Once again.
-You should put your concerns in writing as well as talking to the Designated Safeguarding Lead.
+Any concerns, however seemingly trivial, should be passed on to the Designated Safeguarding Lead.
+Once again, you should put your concerns in writing - Once again, you should put your concerns in writin as well as talking to the Designated Safeguarding Lead.

 Guidance for recording information

-You should record your concerns as soon as

-possible and any note should include the following
+- You should record your concerns as soon as possible and any note should include the following - The nature of your concern;

-- The nature of your concern; - What is the evidence that lead to the concern - What the child said (If discussion has taken place; and what you did or said in response (if discussion has taken place)
+What is the guidence that less - What is the evidence that lead to the concern; - What the child said (If discussion has taken place; and what you did or said in response (if discussion has taken place)